ray-project/enhancements/reps/2022-04-07-serialization.md

 Unify all existing object serialization to this API.

-1. Implement internal object serializer, such as RayError, ActorHandle, etc.
+1. Implement serializers for internal classes, such as RayError, ActorHandle, etc.
+2. Use Msgpack as the serializer for the primitive types.
-2. By default, if no serializer is registered, use current serializer as the fallback.
+3. By default, if no serializer is registered, use current serializer as the fallback.
 For example, pickle5 in Python, FST in Java. **In this case, cross-language serialization is disabled.**

 #### Implement Individual Popular Formats' Serializers

-ArrowTable, Protobuf and so on.
+Arrow, Protobuf and so on.

 ## Compatibility, Deprecation, and Migration Plan